shadows552/TrueSource/README.md

 # Blockchain-Based Product Provenance (BBF)

-A production-grade, secure cloud-native dApp for tracking product lifecycle on Solana blockchain with enterprise-level security monitoring.
+A production-grade, secure cloud-native dApp for tracking product lifecycle on Solana blockchain with security monitoring.
+Similar to CarFax but for consumer electronics, bikes, and high-value goods.

 ## Quick Start